adakitesystems/mig/README.md

 # MIG (MinimalImageGenerator)

-This library is intended to be used for drawing basic shapes onto a image in memory which can then be saved as an image file.
+This library is intended to be used for drawing basic shapes onto an image in memory which can then be saved as an image file.

 #### Supported shapes